nohits/Invoke-Caffeine/README.md

 This script simulates a harmless keystroke in the background every few minutes.
 This function will not interfere with normal operation.

-Once started, the script will run in the system tray, showing as cmd icon.
+Once started, the script will run in the system tray, showing as a cmd icon.

 Click on the systray icon to access the start, stop, and pause controls.